Catalyst Pharmaceuticals Inc. (CPRX) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Catalyst Pharmaceuticals Inc. (NASDAQ: CPRX) Right Now?

-Catalyst Pharmaceuticals Inc. (NASDAQ: CPRX) has a price-to-earnings ratio that is above its average at 22.09x. and a 36-month beta value of 1.10.
-Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Catalyst Pharmaceuticals Inc. (NASDAQ: CPRX) is above average at 22.52x, while the 36-month beta value is 1.11.Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted for Catalyst Pharmaceuticals Inc. (CPRX) by analysts is $21.65, which is $5.19 above the current market price.
-The public float for CPRX is 97.66M, and at present, short sellers hold a 10.02% of that float.
-On March 31, 2023, the average trading volume of CPRX was 2.32M shares.
+The average price point forecasted by analysts for Catalyst Pharmaceuticals Inc. (CPRX) is $21.65, which is $4.87 above the current market price.
+The public float for CPRX is 97.66M, and currently, short sellers hold a 10.02% ratio of that floaft.
+The average trading volume of CPRX on April 05, 2023 was 2.31M shares.

 CPRX’s Market Performance